Chauvin trial: Why Minneapolis activists are looking beyond the verdict

 “If the current system worked,” she says, “Derek Chauvin would not have felt comfortable putting his knee on George Floyd’s neck at all, let alone for nine minutes.”

 The council approved an agreement with the state last summer that bans Minneapolis officers from applying chokeholds and strengthens rules that they must intervene when colleagues use excessive force.
-Yet activists complain that police remain too hasty to escalate confrontations.
+Yet activists complain that police remain too quick to escalate confrontations.
 A video emerged last week that showed an officer punching a Black teenager in the head in the confused aftermath of an apparent carjacking.

 “Police keep harming people,” says JaNaé Bates, communications director with ISAIAH, a statewide network of faith organizations that promotes racial justice.
 “That’s the elephant in the room – we can’t get the safety results we want with the group of people we hire to do the job.”